meso-network/meso-js/README.md

 #### `ERROR`

-This event is fired when an error occurs in the MesoJS experience.
+This event is fired when an error occurs in the Meso experience.

 **Example payload:**